kislerdm/neon-sdk-go/README.md

 ### Default HTTP Client

-The following snippet demonstrates how to initialize SDK which will use default HTTP client.
+The following snippet demonstrates how to initialize SDK which will use the default HTTP client.

 ```go
 package main